gvwilson/thirdbit/_posts/2021/2021-11-07-what-done-looks-like.md

 I recently ran [a workshop on managing research software projects](https://codebender.org), and one of the questions that came up was,
 "What does 'done' look like?"
-KThere are lots of answers elsewhere for the technical side [[1](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745), [2](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510), [3](https://merely-useful.tech/py-rse/)],
+There are lots of answers elsewhere for the technical side [[1](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745), [2](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510), [3](https://merely-useful.tech/py-rse/)],